monteslu/ble-serial/Readme.md

 ```

 When creating the port, specify a filter in the options to narrow down which BLE device to use.
-The default behaviour is to use the first device found.
+The default behaviour - if the `filter` parameter is not supplied - is to use the first device found.

 ```js
 var serialPort = new BLESerialPort({